 Watch the video here, or read the article below

-I’m going to explain a few things about this course in just a moment, but if you’re the impatient type there is one thing you absolutely must do: launch Xcode, then create a new iOS project using the App template.
-I’m naming mine “UltimatePortfolio”, but it’s your project – name it whatever you want.
+I’m going to explain a few things about this course in just a moment, but if you’re the impatient type there is one set of steps absolutely must follow:

 Note: Because my project is called UltimatePortfolio, my @main